 LINE 7B.
-List the name(s) of your dependent(s) in the spaces provided on this line.
-DO NOT INCLUDE YOURSELF AND/OR YOUR SPOUSE.
+List the name(s) of your dependent(s) in the space provided on this line.
+DO NOT INCLUDE YOURSELFAND/OR YOUR SPOUSE.
 The individuals you can claim as dependents are described in Section I, Number 6, of these instructions.